Sati (practice): Hindu Smritis

 However, as proof of the contradictory opinion of the smriti on sati, in his Mitākṣarā, Vijñāneśvara argues Brahmin women are technically only forbidden from performing sati on pyres other than those of their deceased husbands.
 Quoting the Yājñavalkya Smṛti, Vijñāneśvara states, "a Brahmin woman ought not to depart by ascending a separate pyre."
 David Brick states that the Brahmin sati commentary suggests that the practice may have originated in the warrior and ruling class of medieval Indian society.
 In addition to providing arguments in support of sati, Vijñāneśvara offers arguments against the ritual.

-Those who supported the ritual, did however, put restrictions on sati.
-It was considered wrong for women who had young children to care for, those who were pregnant or menstruating.
-A woman who had doubts or did not wish to commit sati at the last moment, could be removed from the pyre by a man, usually a brother of the deceased or someone from her husband's side of the family.
+However, those who supported the ritual did put restrictions on sati.
+It was considered wrong for women who had young children to care for and those who were pregnant or menstruating.
+A woman who had doubts or did not wish to commit sati at the last moment could be removed from the pyre by a man, usually a brother of the deceased or someone from her husband's side of the family.

-David Brick, summarizing the historical evolution of scholarly debate on sati in medieval India, states:
+David Brick, summarizing the historical evolution of scholarly debate on sati in Medieval India, states:

-Legend of goddess Sati

-Although the myth of the goddess Sati is that of a wife who dies by her own volition on a fire, this is not a case of the practice of sati.
-The goddess was not widowed, and the myth is quite unconnected with the justifications for the practice.